 ICE: Internal combustion engines are allowed (driver must wipe the walls and floor after each match).

-We do not allow flame weapons (they foul up the polycarbonate walls).
+We do not allow flame weapons (they foul up the walls).

 Want To Build Your Own?

-Saskatoon hosts the largest combat robotics events in Canada and a great collection of knowledgeable builders.
-For advice on building your own Kilobot, check out the SCRC board on the SPARC forum, the rules, and the event archives.
+Saskatoon hosts the largest combat robotics events in Canada and has a great collection of knowledgeable builders.
+For advice on building your own Kilobot, check out our Facebook page and group, the rules, and the upcoming events page.